Bridging Loan Calculator

 Run it with sensible defaults

 Using loan amount of 200,000, monthly rate of 1%, term of 6, arrangement fee of 2%, the calculation works out to 16,000.00.
-The defaults are meant as a starting point, not a recommendation.
+These example values are a starting point, not a recommendation.

 The levers in this calculation